Photonsters/anycubic-photon-docs/FAQ.md

 ### I'm sure my build plate is level but I still can't get a print!
 Did you just switch resins?
 Some resins such as Bluecast or Anycubic Maroon are notoriously difficult to obtain adhesion.
 Increase bottom exposures and test.

+For regular resins, increasing bottom exposures should enable plate adhesion.
+For speciality resins such as Bluecast, etc., they recommend to use a primer coat on the plate.
+Primers are basically just uv glue and can be found online cheaply.
+You can also try LOCA (Liquid Optically Clear Adhesive),

-If you're positively sure it's not the resin, and you've got your build plate leveled perfectly, and it's not defective, and you still can't get a print or some parts didn't stick to the plate, [try following these steps very, very carefully.](https://github.com/Photonsters/anycubic-photon-docs/blob/master/FAQ.md#my-prints-just-wont-stick)
+If you're positively sure it's not the resin, and you've got your build plate leveled perfectly, and it's not warped or defective, and you still can't get a print or some parts didn't stick to the plate, [try following these steps very, very carefully.](https://github.com/Photonsters/anycubic-photon-docs/blob/master/FAQ.md#my-prints-just-wont-stick)

 ### I'm giving up, my prints just won't stick!
-You may have a defective build plate, the surface may not be true and flat.
+You may have a warped or defective build plate, the surface may not be true and flat.
 Check for flatness by placing a steel rule across the build plate, against a light source, check if there are any uneven gaps showing.

 It would be more accurate to check by making an imprint.
 Lightly coat the build plate surface with engineer's blue dye or evenly roll a thin layer of printmaking ink.
 Place a sheet of paper on a known flat surface such as plate glass or polished granite /marble, then press the build plate on the paper and check the imprint for blank spots.